 Series FAQ

-This series FAQ is dedicated to the most frequent questions submitted to this website about the Nightmare on Elm Street series.
-Questions are categorized by those focused on story, production, home video, and merchandise.
-Reference links to support answers are listed where applicable.
+This Series FAQ compiles the questions most frequently received from visitors to this website regarding the Nightmare on Elm Street series.
+Questions are grouped by story, production, home video, and merchandise.
+Spoilers appear throughout; readers are advised to watch the films first.
+Reference links are provided where applicable.

 Question Index